Cervical Cancer

 What are the causes of cervical cancer?

-The accumulation of abnormal cells forms the tumor and also invades the surrounding tissues and can separate from it to spread throughout the body.
+The accumulation of abnormal cells forms the tumour and also invades surrounding tissues and can break away from the tumour to spread throughout the body.

-It is still not clear what produces this cellular transformation, although it is known that HPV infection plays an important role.
-However, HPV is a very common virus and most women will not develop cancer for this reason alone.
+It is not yet clear what causes this cell transformation, although it is known that infection with the Human Papilloma Virus (HPV) plays an important role.
+However, HPV is a very common virus and most women will not develop cancer as a result of HPV alone.

-• Multiple sex partners: the higher the number on either side, the greater the likelihood of acquiring HPV infection.
+Multiple sexual partners: the greater the number by either partner, the greater the likelihood of acquiring HPV infection.

-• Tobacco: although the exact mechanism is not well known, especially when associated with HPV infection.
+Smoking: although the exact mechanism is not well understood, especially when associated with HPV infection.

 How is cervical cancer diagnosed?